St Johns Park

 AreaSearch assessment of residential development drivers sees a low level of activity in St Johns Park, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers for St Johns Park shows an average of around 22 new dwelling approvals per year over the past five financial years, totalling an estimated 113 homes.
+AreaSearch analysis of ABS building approval numbers in St Johns Park shows an average of around 22 new dwelling approvals per year over the past five financial years, totalling approximately 113 homes.
 As of FY-26, 15 approvals have been recorded.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The area has experienced population decline, with housing supply remaining adequate relative to demand, creating a balanced market with good buyer choice.
 New properties are constructed at an average expected construction cost value of $244,000, reflecting more affordable housing options for purchasers compared to regional norms.

-The location has approximately 381 people per dwelling approval, reflecting an established area.
-Given stable or declining population forecasts, St Johns Park may experience less housing pressure in the future, creating favourable conditions for buyers.
+Given stable or declining population forecasts, St Johns Park may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development